propainter/mljourney/README.md

 # Prepare to Demonstrate these Technical Skills
-Here are the essential skills that a Machine Learning Engineer needs, as mentioned in the first video of this lesson.
+Here are the essential skills that a Machine Learning Engineer needs.
 Within each group are topics that you should be familiar with.

 Study Tip: Copy and paste this list into a document and save to your computer for easy referral.